jbpagliuco/CppRefl/README.md

 ### Why Use Reflection?
 Reflection is an incredibly powerful tool that gives you access to the layout of your program at runtime.
 This enables you to do things like:
 - Look up and invoke a function by name (great for communication across languages).
-- Write code the can serialize the data in a class, without ever need to know the actual contents of that class.
+- Write code the can serialize the data in a class, without needing to explicitly know the layout of that class.

 ### Why Use Code Generation?
-Oftentimes in C++ code, you can achieve a lite version of code generation using templates and macros.
-While both of these work for most cases, they cannot handle everything in a clean fashion.
-Usually you end up with code that is wildly hard to read and debug.
-A full fledged code generation tool is much more flexible.
+Oftentimes in C++ code, you can achieve a lite version of code generation using preprocessor macros.
+While this can work for most cases, macros cannot handle everything.
+And for anything even remotely complex, you often end up with code that is incredibly hard to read and debug.

 ---